The #1 Directory for Solar Contractors in the USA

 Which states have the best solar incentives in 2026?

-New Jersey, Massachusetts, Illinois, and Maryland rank highest in combined value, with SREC markets paying \$40–\$85 per MWh for 15 years on top of the federal 30% credit.
-In some stacks, total incentives cover 45–60% of installed system cost.
+With the federal residential 25D credit expired, state-only stacks matter more than ever.
+New Jersey, Massachusetts, Illinois, and Maryland rank highest in combined value, with SREC markets paying \$40–\$85 per MWh for 15 years.
+In the strongest state stacks, total state-level incentives still cover 25–40% of installed system cost.

 Can I stack state and federal solar incentives?